ActaPublica.se is Sweden’s largest document database and research company. They have an archive of around 20 years worth of legal documents.

-The application core is built on Laravel framework and uses Node.js for real-time communication.
+The application core is built on Laravel framework and uses Python for data processing.

 LiteBreeze has worked for a number of news agencies and similar firms.
 We have experience in importing data from sources such as government agencies, stock markets, financial databases etc.

 Wildcard search: The user can input wildcard expressions to yield better and more relevant results.
 S/he can use symbols like *, which could match a particular character sequence or ‘?’ which could match a single character from the keyword.

 Agent feature: The user can save search criteria of interest for future updates, under ‘agent’ for easier search.
 They will be notified about new matching documents via real-time browser notifications and by email.

 Application programming interface: Unique API access credentials can be used to access data from an account, to build custom services and solutions.

 Live browser notifications: A real-time socket connection is used to push browser notifications to the user on finding new documents matching agent criteria.